tensorflow/tensorflow/SECURITY.md

 * Patch releases are published for all fixed released versions, a notification is sent to discuss@tensorflow.org, and the advisory is published.

-Note that we mostly do patch releases for security reasons and each version of TensorFlow is supported for only 1 year after the release.
+We will make an attempt do patch releases for high impact security reasons up to 1 year after the release.

 Past security advisories are listed below.
 We credit reporters for identifying security issues, although we keep your name confidential if you request it.